-While the West has advanced in technology, it has failed in philosophy.
+While the West has advanced in technology, it has failed dismally in philosophy.
 Moreover, hierarchical leadership of an ever-more-powerful technology, currently spinning out of control, now threatens the survival of all.

 It is the traditional Aboriginal people of the Northern Territory who live on the geographic course of Songlines who keep all of this knowledge alive.
-As the late Wes Lanhupuy once told me, even though he was the MLA for Arnhem he was not taken seriously by senior members of Wangurri or even of other language groups until he finally travelled to the place of his birth spirit… Lanhu… hence his name.
+As the late MLA Wes Lanhupuy once told me, even though he was a successful politician he was not taken seriously by senior members of Wanggurri, or even of other language groups, until he finally traveled to the place of his birth spirit… Lanhu… hence his name.

 In major communities, where there may typically be seven to thirteen different language groups, songs are sung without the validation and reinvigoration of the relevant sites and songlines, and this attracts jibes and attitudes approaching contempt.
 At times, especially when ceremonial activities encroach on the Songlines of the clan upon whom the community is situated, conflict occurs.
 Children are highly sensitive and susceptible to, feelings of shame and lost prestige when they witness such deep criticism.

 Like all kids, they process their anguish anti-socially.
 Picking these kids up and sending them to a main city detention centre is rarely efficacious.
-However, because both the NT and Commonwealth Governments have abandoned the homeland (Songline) centres in favour of large communities, wives and children refuse to live without the accustomed benefits of the 21st century (education, health clinics, internet, mobile phones) and families are forced back into the overcrowded ghettoes that describe most main Communities.
+However, because both the NT and Commonwealth Governments have abandoned the homeland (geographical expression of Songlines) centres in favour of large communities, wives and children refuse to live without the accustomed benefits of the 21st century (education, health clinics, internet, mobile phones) and families are forced back into the overcrowded ghettoes that describe most main Communities.
 Denied the enterprise opportunities of Homelands, through the Intervention they are legally forced into work-for-the-dole poverty.
-Others move to cities in desperation, hoping for a nirvana but finding only poverty, violence and substance abuse.
-They are joined by the extended families of diabetics needing dialysis, themselves forced into towns by the NT Government’s refusal to man machines already in communities.
+Others move to cities in desperation, hoping for a nirvana but finding only worse poverty, violence and substance abuse.
+They are joined by the extended families of diabetics needing dialysis, themselves forced into towns by the NT Government’s refusal to man dialysis machines already in communities.

-This deterioration benchmarks Giles-ean economics… simplistic, shortsighted, and requiring many times the paltry sums saved when the inevitable remedial services are reinstalled, not to mention the cost to the recipient main communities, struggling to accommodate these remote area refugees.
+This deterioration benchmarks the CLP's Giles-ean economics… simplistic, shortsighted, and requiring many times the paltry sums saved when the inevitable remedial services are reinstalled, not to mention the cost to the recipient main communities, struggling to accommodate these remote area refugees.
 Balancing this political failure, the ALP has proved just as cynical and shortsighted.

-Compounding these problems was a cyclone that wiped out dozens of homes across North East Arnhem Land; but even before that disaster was The Intervention; an unjustified and politically-motivated military incursion into Aboriginal communities; justified by gross exaggerations, monolithic southern ignorance, media distortions and sensationalism, and a megalomaniac, ignorant and stupidly dishonest Mal Brough.
+Compounding these problems was a cyclone (Lam) that wiped out dozens of homes across North East Arnhem Land; but even before that disaster was The Intervention; the unjustified and politically-motivated military incursion into Aboriginal communities; justified by gross exaggerations, monolithic southern ignorance, media distortions and sensationalism, and megalomaniacal, ignorant and stupidly dishonest, Mal Brough and John Howard.

-Aborigines felt betrayed by the ALP when it continued The Intervention with its own Stronger Futures, which finally exposed the Labor Party for its opportunism and token support for the real Aboriginal cause.
-The ALP has always cared about the six Aboriginal-dominated NT seats which it needs to gain power.
-Indeed, the unions were always opposed to the Gurrindji Walkout and the Gove protests.
+Aborigines felt betrayed by the ALP when it continued The Intervention with its own Stronger Futures, which finally exposed the Labor Party for its rank opportunism and token support for the real Aboriginal cause.
+The ALP has always cared about the six Aboriginal-dominated NT seats which it needs to secure political power.
+Indeed, the unions were always opposed to the Gurrindji Walkout and the Gove Protests.
 And the ALP led the smothering of traditional consensus protocols with its promotion of local councils.

-Another handicap to development is the outrageous gouging practiced by Air North and, to a lesser extent, Toll Transport.
-For example, to fly from Gurrumuru to Galiwinku, a ten minute flight, is $600.
+Another handicap to development is the outrageous gouging practiced by Air North and, to a lesser extent.
+For example, to fly from Gurrumuru to Galiwinku, a ten minute flight, is $400.
 I can fly from Darwin to Sydney for less than that, and from Sydney to Melbourne at one third that price.
 Thus, families rarely get to meet each other and the price of attending the almost daily funerals keeps all families broke.

 Indigenous enterprise initiatives, intended to breakout from the bureaucratic corral, are stymied before they begin.
 If a Yolngu starts a business he must pay any profits to the Land Council… shades of Stalinist Russia (and the analogy is no coincidence).
 Those Aborigines with the motivation, capacity, ingenuity, resources, and skills to launch economic independence live exclusively on Homelands yet these are the people who both the NT and Commonwealth Governments are trying to demoralise and destroy.